Vamale language: Alignment

-le=saxhuti i=[hun-thake hanu ka=yo]

-3PL=narrate ART.SG=NMLZ-throw picture SUBJ=1SG

-‘They tell the story of my playing cards.’

 Free pronouns are marked as subjects with a proclitic ka.
 Another ka is a linker that shows a special possessive relationship e.g. to a chief (daahma ka-m ‘chief LNK-2SG.POSS’), or between medicine and ailment (udee ka-n nyaabu ‘medicine LNK-NSPEC mosquito’).
 If the possessor is anaphoric information (“their chief”), or the relationship a generic one (“mosquito repellent”), this is indexed on the linker via possessive morphology (instead of using the whole noun phrase), not with free pronouns.
 Note that there is also an animacy distinction: specific animate entities are always indexed with possessive morphology.
 This is the linker’s main morphosyntactic distinction from the subject-marking proclitic, which cannot take affixes.

 Nominalized intransitive verbs, and nominalized transitive verbs where the subject is not expressed via a free form, share the same indexing morphology.

 Due to the homophonous relationship of the linker ka and the subject marker ka, a nominalized transitive construction featuring both an undergoer NP and a subject NP will favour the subject marker and omit the linker.
 Ignoring this preference is not ungrammatical per se, but labelled as “confusing”, since the resulting construction may end up looking like this: V ka O ka A.